-If you cannot find a step which solves your particular “problem” in the Steps Registry, then you can create your own step and publish it.
+If you cannot find a step that solves a challenge you are facing in the Steps Registry, you can create your own step and publish it.
 Steps are similar to any other projects on Wercker but instead of deploying to a cloud provider, you deploy to the step registry in order to make the step available.

 To be able to publish a step, you first need a Wercker application containing the following files:

 - The project needs to include a

 run.shfile which is the entry-point of your step.

 - The project needs to include a step manifest file call

 Although a step can technically be written in any language, we recommended writing them in